ArcInnov/51-Days/Daily-sessions-logs/day-2-of-51.md

 ## Things Programmers Must Do Well

 TODO ..
-ARC to expand on this later
+ARC to expand on this later.
+1. Research search
+1. COmmunicate with team
+1. Write Actual code

 ## Akhat Rules